Ladies, we need to talk about your crotch. And my crotch. Because I feel your pain.

 Saddle sores and chafing are two of the ways that skin gets damaged from contact with your saddle.
 Often they happen when skin rubs on clothing where there is greatest pressure from the saddle, or between skin and skin where pressure causes it to rub together.

+But for some people, unfortunately, it gets worse.
 If it gets bad enough, there can be blood and/or infection.
 Not a good thing.

 Fortunately there are many ways to help prevent this type of pain, from easy solutions like chamois cream to more technical ones like bike positioning, both covered in detail down below.

 Here’s where things get even more “interesting” for us ladies.
-In discussion on bicycle saddles for women, “soft tissue” is often a euphemism for “lady parts” which is yet another euphemism for vulva, labia, clitoris, and all the soft and tender bits that get squished between a bicycle seat and our pelvis when we ride.
+In discussion about bicycle saddles for women, “soft tissue” is often a euphemism for “lady parts” which is yet another euphemism for vulva: labia, clitoris, and all the soft and tender bits that get squished between a bicycle seat and our pelvis when we ride.
 The issues can manifest as chafing, numbness, or “just” extreme discomfort from pressure on tissues that aren’t meant for it.

 Men can also have soft tissue discomfort, but because of the way they’re built, it’s not usually in such exquisitely tender areas.
 I’ve been told, not that I can personally verify, that men are able to “adjust” themselves so that the critical bits don’t get squished.
 Still, everyone can struggle with problems caused by pressure on important nerves and arteries in various soft tissue in the groin area.